This is the final stage in enforcing school enrolment: after you have assessed the

-To access the code of conduct see:
+To access the code of conduct see

-attendance resources for regions
+attendance resources for regions.

-Examples of when not to issue an infringement notice
+When not to issue an infringement notice

 - Where false information has been provided in response to an school enrolment notice.
 This offence should be the subject of court proceedings.

-Send an infringement notice
+Send the infringement notice

-The infringement notice should then be mailed to the recipient using registered mail and to Fines Victoria, GPO Box 1916, Melbourne, 3001.
+The infringement notice should then mailed to the recipient using registered mail and to Fines Victoria, GPO Box 1916, Melbourne, 3001.

 Any person receiving an infringement notice may apply to the Department for an internal review of the decision, on one or more of the following grounds: